w-h-a/js_foundations/scope-note.md

 Now, if scopes are defined like this, identifiers are _available in_ (or _accessible in_) certain scopes.

-4. An occurrence of identifier `z` is _available in_ scope _s_ just in case, either:
+4. An occurrence of identifier "`z`" is _available in_ scope _s_ just in case, either:
-  - if `z` is declared with `var`, then either:
+  - if "`z`" is declared with `var`, then either:
-    - `z` is declared in an outer nested scope and `z` is not also declared in _s_ itself,
+    - "`z`" is declared in an outer nested scope and "`z`" is not also declared in _s_ itself,
-    - `z` is declared in an inner nested block and `z` is not also declared in _s_ itself, or
+    - "`z`" is declared in an inner nested block, or
-    - `z` is declared in _s_ itself;
+    - "`z`" is declared in _s_ itself;
-  - if `z` is declared with either `let` or `const`, then either:
+  - if "`z`" is declared with either `let` or `const`, then either:
-    - `z` is declared in an outer nested scope and `z` is not also declared in _s_ itself, or
+    - "`z`" is declared in an outer nested scope and "`z`" is not also declared in _s_ itself, or
-    - `z` is declared at the top of _s_ itself;
+    - "`z`" is declared at the top of _s_ itself;
-  - if `z` is declared as a function parameter, then either:
+  - if "`z`" is declared as a function parameter, then either:
-    - `z` is declared in an outer nesting function scope and `z` is not also declared in _s_ itself, or
+    - "`z`" is declared in an outer nesting function (parameter) scope and "`z`" is not also declared in _s_ itself, or
-    - _s_ is the function scope for which `z` was declared as a parameter; or
+    - _s_ is the function (parameter) scope for which "`z`" was declared as a parameter; or
-  - if `z` is declared as the name of a function in a function declaration, then, alas, it seems to depend.
+  - if "`z`" is declared as the name of a function in a function declaration, then, alas, it seems to depend.

 Strictly speaking, there is no 'variable scope' or the 'scope of a variable'.
 Those are misnomers.
 Identifiers are accessible or available in scopes, but they don't have scopes unless one simply means that it is the scope within which the identifier is declared.
 But often people obviously don't merely mean that.
 More generally, people tend to conflate definitions (1 - 3) with definition (4).
-They say strange things like:
+They say things like:

 - the identifier is 'in scope' when they are clearly talking about a scope that the identifier was not declared in,
-- identifier `u` has 'broader scope' than identifier `v`,
+- identifier "`u`" has 'broader scope' than identifier "`v`",
 - the scope of an identifier is the region where the identifier is accessible,
 - identifiers declared with `const` have the 'the same scope' as identifiers declared with `let` (not necessarily; one might be global and the other local),
 - identifiers declared with `let` or `const` have 'block scope',
 - identifiers declared with `let` or `const` follow 'block scope rules',
 - identifiers declared with `const` follow 'the same scoping rules' as identifiers declared with `let`,
 - identifiers declared with `const` are 'scoped' just as identifiers declared with `let` (no; identifiers declared with `let` or `const` follow the same accessibility rules),
-- defining a function defines a scope 'of identifiers' (defining a function defines a scope, period),
+- defining a function defines a scope 'of identifiers' (no; defining a function defines a scope, period),
 - defining a function defines where identifiers are available (no; that's what definition 4 does), and
 - alas, many more...